Lewis1981190/HomeLINK-Pendant-App-Challenge/README.md

 ### What I Would Do If Given More Time
 - Redo the routing system to use the AutoRoute library.
+- Better app response when another user resolves an alert on a different device.
 - Implement the login, use BLoC and Hive to abstract the business logic and manage user state and data consistently between screens, cut down on repeat database / API calls.
 - Polish the animations.
 Most of the animations work well, a few are a little jumpy.
 - Fix the black circle around the resolved video animation.